 Further, they also offer an Ecommerce University which gives you access to their learning center (guides to sell more online), which is a nice touch.

-As part of your monthly plan, Shopify will host your online shop for you and gives you unlimited amount of bandwidth.
+10.HOSTING AND BACKUP OPTIONSAs part of your monthly plan, Shopify will host your online shop for you and give you an unlimited amount of bandwidth.
 So in theory, if you have 10 million visitors per month, you won’t get charged a penny more than your monthly plan.

 The good thing is that they manage the entire hosting process for you so you can focus on other important parts of your business, such as marketing, products or just enjoying life!

-Shopify takes care of all the security upgrades for their servers and do all the technical details to ensure your website is always up and running, and doesn’t get hacked.
+Shopify takes care of all the security upgrades for their servers and does all the technical details to ensure your website is always up and running, and doesn’t get hacked.

-They also provide you with top notch security to ensure that your customer data is secure.
-Your online shop will be Level 1 PCI compliant and the shopping cart also includes an SSL certificate that uses industry standard 128 bit encryption technology (the same level of encryption used by large banks) to keep your store’s information secure.
+Top notch security is included to ensure that your customer data is secure with Shopify.
+Your online shop will be Level 1 PCI compliant and the shopping cart also includes an SSL certificate that uses industry standard 128-bit encryption technology (the same level of encryption used by large banks) to keep your store’s information on Shopify secure.
 You can also mention this to your visitors so they know it is safe to purchase from you.

 Truth be told, if you’re looking for something free, Shopify won’t be able to provide that.